playsign/fidemo/README.md

 This repository is for a runtime of the demo: a way to run the code and ability to work on the assets.

-Let's do some typical sane dir structure and put here files like:
+Attempts to use a typical sane dir structure -- current is:

-models/
+data/ -- for models and all related such as materials, textures etc

-js/
+js/ -- for javascript code / modules, examples ported from the Santander demo are coming here (light vis, heatmap, ..)

-.. or so
+index.html is here at root for running locally and for hosting the app on the web at: http://130.206.81.111/fidemo/

-and i suppose index.html here at root for running.
+it runs main.js which is now also at root for now.